 George Paget Thomson

 At the Nobel Prize Award Ceremonies on 10 December the Nobel Laureates receive three things: a Nobel Diploma, a Nobel Medal and a document confirming the Nobel Prize amount.
 Each Nobel Diploma is a unique work of art, created by foremost Swedish and Norwegian artists and calligraphers.
-The Nobel Medals are handmade with careful precision and in 18 carat green gold plated with 24 carat gold.
+The Nobel Medals are handmade with careful precision and in 18 carat recycled gold.

 The Nobel Medals in Physics, Chemistry, Physiology or Medicine and Literature are identical on the face: it shows the image of Alfred Nobel and the years of his birth and death (1833-1896).
 Nobel's portrait also appears on the Nobel Peace Prize Medal and the Medal for the Prize in Economic Sciences, but with a slightly different design.
 The image on the reverse varies according to the institution awarding the prize.

 Each Nobel Diploma is a unique work of art, created by foremost Swedish and Norwegian artists and calligraphers.

 Alfred Nobel left most of his estate, more than SEK 31 million (today approximately SEK 1,702 million) to be converted into a fund and invested in "safe securities."
 The income from the investments was to be "distributed annually in the form of prizes to those who during the preceding year have conferred the greatest benefit to mankind."

 The Nobel Prize amount for 2016 is set at Swedish kronor (SEK) 8.0 million per full Nobel Prize.